 The Deendayal Antyodaya Yojana-National Urban Livelihoods Mission (DAY-NULM), led by the MoHUA, addresses multidimensional urban poverty and unemployment through diverse initiatives such as skill training, self-employment, urban shelters, street vendor support, and women's SHGs.
-As of February 28, 2023, the mission had trained 13,75,623 individuals, with over 50 per cent (7,17,319) securing employment11.
+As of February 28, 2023, the mission had trained 13,75,623 individuals, with over 50 per cent (7,17,319) securing employment.
 However, a significant proportion of trained participants remain jobless, highlighting the necessity for an employment guarantee scheme akin to MGNREGS to ensure job placements for these candidates.

 NULM's goal to provide shelter to the vulnerable urban homeless also faces challenges due to insufficient facilities.
-By March 2023, there were 1,815 operational shelters accommodating 1,03,426 individuals, a number far short of the demand, as identified by a third-party survey, which found 2,46,463 homeless in need of shelter12.
+By March 2023, there were 1,815 operational shelters accommodating 1,03,426 individuals, a number far short of the demand, as identified by a third-party survey, which found 2,46,463 homeless in need of shelter.
 The discrepancy is more pronounced in gender-specific shelters, with 272 for males and only 88 for females, capable of housing 14,176 and 3,832 individuals, respectively.
-Despite these needs, the programme's budget has seen a consistent decline from 2020-21, falling further to Rs 2 lakh in the 2024-25 interim budget (Figure 3.12).
+Despite these needs, the programme's budget has seen a consistent decline from 2020-21, dropping to Rs 300 crore in the 2024-25 union budget from Rs 523 crore in the revised estimate for 2023-24 (Figure 3.12).